sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 # Codecademy - [Learn SQL](https://www.codecademy.com/learn/learn-sql)

-# SQL with Three Analysts!
+# How do you use SQL with 3 Analysts!

 ### Nick Palumbo / Data Analyst, MTD Products 🚜 ###